 Insurance and bike collisions

-A collision between a car and a bike is treated in some ways like a typical car accident.
+A collision between a car and a bike is treated in some ways like a typical car crash.
 Typically, the driver’s insurance company covers any resulting costs, depending on their level of insurance coverage.
 But if their policy does not have adequate coverage, the biker’s auto policy might pay to fill in coverage gaps.
-If you bike frequently, it is a good idea to make sure your insurance plan has enough coverage to make sure you are fully covered in the event of an accident.
+If you bike frequently, it is a good idea to make sure your insurance plan has enough coverage to make sure you are fully covered in the event of a collision.

 Tips for drivers